one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
       - DRM simply does not work on an iGPU only Hackintosh
   - Wake on lid open (you have to press a key to wake)
-  - Have had reports of some models having trouble with booting the initial installation and waking to a black screen after sleep requiring a restart

 ### To Do:
-  - Figure out what is causing graphics issues and wake from sleep issues with some devices (only confirmed to affect some i3s for now but may affect some i5s as well).
-I don't personally have a device with this issue so hopefully the community can figure this one out!
+  - Try to move keyboard backlight control modifications from DSDT to SSDT for easier firmware upgrades

 #

 ## Before Getting Started
 - I strongly suggest becoming familiar with Hackintoshing before jumping into this.
 Know the downsides, shortcomings, and difficulties.
-Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com) (even though their tools aren't used here, they have a lot of useful information), and do some general web searches.
+Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com) (even though their tools aren't used here, they still have a lot of useful information), and do some general web searches.
 Even if a lot of it doesn't make sense, just reading through it and becoming familiar with terms will be helpful!
-- Know that MacOS updates and firmware updates may break your installation!
-Before updating MacOS or firmware, check back here to see what the status is!
-I will likely be keeping my device up to date so check back here before doing any MacOS or firmware updates!
-The latest compatible MacOS and firmware versions will always be at the top of the this page.
+- Updates to MacOS, OpenCore, or firmware may break your installation!
+I will likely be keeping my device up to date so check back here before doing any MacOS, OpenCore, or firmware updates!
+The latest compatible MacOS, OpenCore, and firmware versions will always be at the top of the this page.
 - Don't let this section scare you off!
 Once MacOS is up and running on your system, it is very stable!